kitconcept/volto-light-theme/docs/conceptual-guides/site-customization.md

 ### Site logo

-You can define the site logo for the main site as well as the subsites provided by content types that implement the `INavigationRoot` interface.
+You can define the main site logo shown in the top left-most side of the header.

 ### Complementary logo